pravega/pravega-operator/README.md

 Example image after running `make build`.

-The Pravega operator image will be available in your Docker environment.
+The Pravega Operator image will be available in your Docker environment.

 ```
 $ docker images pravega/pravega-operator